kragen/derctuo/transaction-per-call.md

 function call you enter has to save enough information for backtracking if it needs to roll back.
+The debugger can see this information, and it can restart the function from the beginning as if it had not started running
+(Hopwood calls this "reversible execution" in hir 2014 Strange Loop presentation, crediting the idea to a 1973 paper by Marvin Zelkovitz).
-The debugger can see this information, and it can restart the function from the beginning as if it had not started running; this enables efficient granular time-travel debugging, but also, it's potentially useful simply to look at the pending changes so far made by each of the functions on the stack so far.
+This enables efficient granular time-travel debugging, but also, it's potentially useful simply to look at the pending changes so far made by each of the functions on the stack so far.
 And implementing edit-and-continue in the debugger